 Ms. Maraschino recently obtained summary judgment and the dismissal of a statewide wage and hour class action on behalf of a mortgage lender in Orange County Superior Court.
 She has also succeeded in defeating a variety of employment claims, ranging from discrimination to defamation, at trial and in arbitration.
 Ms. Maraschino has appeared in arbitration matters before FINRA, including a recent case that resulted in a complete defense victory for a major financial firm.
 She also advises employers regarding dealings with labor unions and has represented organizations in proceedings before the National Labor Relations Board.

 In addition to her employment practice, Ms. Maraschino enjoys representing and advising clients in a broad range of other complex civil litigation matters.
 She has previously defended major companies against environmental, tax, malpractice, insurance, securities and contract claims.

-Ms. Maraschino also has an active pro bono practice.
-She currently represents an inmate on Louisiana’s death row who is seeking habeas relief.
-She is part of a team of attorneys challenging the constitutionality of Arizona’s recent immigration legislation, SB 1070.
-She works closely with the Alliance for Children’s Rights and advocates on behalf of students with special needs, as well as representing foster parents who wish to finalize adoptions of their foster children.
+Ms. Maraschino also maintains an active pro bono practice.
+She is representing an inmate on Louisiana’s death row in seeking habeas relief.
+She partnered with the ACLU and MALDEF in challenging the constitutionality of Arizona’s SB 1070 “show me your papers” legislation.
+She has represented juvenile applicants seeking asylum before the immigration courts and USCIS.
+She has also worked closely with the Alliance for Children’s Rights to advocate on behalf of students with special needs as well as representing foster parents seeking to finalize adoptions of their foster children.